 - They completed their highest university degree within five years of the competition deadline;

 - They have held a tenure-track university appointment at any university for five years or less;

 - They have held an appointment at a university where tenure-track positions are offered, but never a tenure-track position; or

 - They have had their career interrupted or delayed for family reasons.

 As Postdoctoral fellows satisfy the eligibility criteria, they may be considered new scholars.

 For the ARB Policy Guide, complete guidelines and application forms for each of the four categories above, please see the Forms & Templates page.

 To be eligible for future ARB funding, researchers who have been awarded ARB SSHRC Explore or Exchange funds previously must submit a final report to ROADS within six months of completing the project.

-If you have any questions about the ARB, please contact Kim Graham, Research Administration Analyst.
+If you have any questions about the ARB, please contact Muriel Gervais, Research Administration Analyst.